kstenerud/concise-encoding/cte-specification.md

 Represents ieee754 decimal floating point values with widths from 64 to 128.
 Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.

-Decimal floating values are differentiated from binary floating values by prefixing a "d".
+Decimal floating values are differentiated from binary floating values by adding a "d" suffix.

-Example:
+Examples:

     12.99d
     -100.04d